 Should ‘The Simpsons’ have ended when Principal Skinner was discovered to be an imposter by the name of Armin Tamzarian, a storyline that retconned the carefully crafted Springfield universe?
 No.

-Should they have given up and gone home when Maude Flanders was knocked off the top of baseball bleacher by a t-shirt cannon and died, needlessly?
+Should they have given up and gone home when Maude Flanders was hit by a t-shirt cannon, knocked off a baseball bleacher and killed, needlessly?
 Not even close.